-Hibiscus moscheutos 'Fireball' is one of the most stunning perennial hibiscus.
+Hibiscus moscheutos 'Fireball' is one of the most stunning perennial hibiscus plants.
 It bears bold red flowers to 12 inches across on 5-foot-tall stems.
 It grows 3 feet wide.
 Zones 5-9

 Hibiscus makinoi shows off large pink flowers to 5 inches wide.
-It bears fuzzy green foliage and can grow 7 feet tall and 5 feet wide.
+This hibiscus plant bears fuzzy green foliage and can grow 7 feet tall and 5 feet wide.
 Zones 7-10

 'Lord Baltimore' hibiscus